Melania Gabbiadini: International career

 After representing her country at under-21 level on 5 occasions, Gabbiadini made her senior debut for Italy on 16 April 2003, in a 5–0 away friendly win over the Netherlands.
 Included in the squad for UEFA Women's Euro 2005 in North West England, she scored twice in a 5–3 defeat to Norway as Italy made a group stage exit.

 At UEFA Women's Euro 2009 in Finland, Gabbiadini played in all four games and scored in a 2–0 win over Russia as the Italians reached the quarter-finals.
 Four years later, national coach Antonio Cabrini named Gabbiadini in his selection for UEFA Women's Euro 2013 in Sweden.
 After scoring two goals in the group stage against Denmark and hosts Sweden, she played the entire match in the Italians' 1–0 quarter-final defeat to perennial champions Germany.
 She was voted to the Squad of the Tournament for her performances.

 On 16 February 2016, ahead of the 2016 UEFA Women's Champions League Final media launch held in Reggio Emilia, she was awarded a commemorative cap and medal by UEFA for having obtained over 100 caps for the Italian national team.
 In November 2016, she was included in Italy's squad for the 2016 International Women's Football Tournament of Manaus, which was held from 7 to 18 December.

 She retired after the UEFA Women's Euro 2017.
 However, she finished her international career with 114 appearances and 45 goals.

 Style of play

 A quick forward and a prolific goalscorer, Gabbiadini was known for her technical ability and her pace on the ball, and was often deployed as a winger or as a main striker.
 She also stood out for her leadership and work-rate throughout her career.

 Personal life

 As well as being a footballer, Gabbiadini is a tattoo designer.
-Her younger brother Manolo plays as a forward for Sampdoria and has represented the Italy men's national team.
+Her younger brother Manolo represented the Italy men's national team.

 Gabbiadini's participation at UEFA Women's Euro 2017 was widely noted by Dutch viewers due to her striking resemblance to former professional footballer Wim Kieft, who coincidentally played in the Italian Serie A around the time of her conception.
 Television show Voetbal Inside mentioned this and jokingly questioned whether he would be her actual father.